-The Fortify Analysis Plugin focuses on the analysis phase that enables developers to quickly and easily identify vulnerabilities in their code.
+The Fortify Analysis Plugin focuses on scanning your project to identify vulnerabilities quickly and easily in the code.
 You can use the Fortify Analysis Plugin with IntelliJ IDEA and Android Studio.

-After you install the Fortify Analysis Plugin, you can configure your scanning options and connect to Micro Focus Fortify Software Security Center.
-Your organization can use the plugin scan results with Fortify Software Security Center to manage projects and assign issues to the relevant developers.
+After you install the Fortify Analysis Plugin, you can configure your analysis options and then scan your project with Micro Focus Fortify Static Code Analyzer.
+Your organization can use the analysis results with Micro Focus Fortify Software Security Center to manage projects and assign issues to the relevant developers.

-This chapter describes how to install the Fortify Analysis Plugin, use it to uncover vulnerabilities in your source code, and how to upload the analysis results to Fortify Software Security Center.
+This chapter describes how to install the Fortify Analysis Plugin, use it to uncover vulnerabilities in your source code, and upload the analysis results to Fortify Software Security Center.